RayBenefield/dev-xp/worklog.md

 # Worklog

+## #123, #124

+Well now I am gathering the version from NPM as well as the version in the `dist` directory.
+That should be good enough.
+I don't do any error checking for the version already existing in NPM, but for now this should be good.
+I just want the information.
+I think the next thing I really have to start doing is analyzing the `git log` in order to determine what packages need to be updated based on the its last version.
+So that will be what should enable multi-package publishing.
+That will be the next fun trek that I should be tackling today after we return the rental car.
+Should be fun...

 ## #122

 Been a couple of days since I've done coding in general.
 I was sick and also